JohnBarlowVT/Food_Scraps_Resistome/made4 demo script.Rmd

 note the introduction and reference manual can be opened from within R

 "made4 is useful for Multivariate data analysis and graphical display of microarray data.
 Functions include between group analysis and coinertia analysis.
 It contains functions that require ade4 package."

-We were particularly interested in the coinertia function.
+Korin found this package because we are particularly interested in the coinertia analysis function to explore potential trends between gene abundancy data sets.

 ##before the preliminaries